-Black Friday continues to grow, with 91% of UK retailers thought to have taken part in 2017.
-Meanwhile, Barclaycard stated that spending on Black Friday 2017 was 8% higher than 2016.
+Black Friday continues to grow, with major stores claiming to offer some of the best deals of the year.
+Meanwhile, in 2018 Barclaycard stated that they had seen a 10% increase in card transactions compared to the previous year.
 This is significant because it shows how the event has changed consumers’ pre-Christmas shopping habits, having a huge effect on the retail industry.

 Huge discounts may be good news for consumers.
 But this spending hasn’t given people more money to spend, they’ve simply changed when they spend it.
 How retailers respond is crucial in the battle for buyers’ budgets.

 As a predominantly online event, another impact is the way increased online sales affect an already struggling UK high street.
 Online spend by British households on Black Friday sales reached £1.49bn in 2018, up 7.3% from the previous year.

 This had a knock-on effect on the high street, with footfall figures down 7%.
 However, the impact may be worse than it looks.
 While shopping around for deals is easier online, the popularity of ‘click and collect’ ensures many shoppers reach the high street afterwards anyway.
 This can lead to additional impulse buys and unplanned purchases – potentially at full price.

 Some shoppers brave the crowds, with stores extending opening hours to meet demand.
 Retailers must prepare across all channels to take full advantage of the period, particularly to optimise cross-sale potential in store.